New Asus laptops join Nvidia Studio ecosystem

-ASUSTek Computer Inc. (ASUS) recently unveiled its latest lineup of high-performance and compact laptops for the Philippine market.
+Taiwanese computer maker Asus unveiled on Tuesday, May 10, its latest lineup of high-performance and compact laptops for the Philippine market.

-On Tuesday, May 10, Asus said that all new laptops from the updated product lines will feature 12th Gen Intel Core H-series processors, or Ryzen 6000 H-series processor for AMD variants.
+Asus said that all its new laptops from the updated product lines will feature 12th generation Intel Core H-series processors, or Ryzen 6000 H-series processor for AMD variants.

 Announced through an online event entitled “The Pinnacle of Performance,” the laptop series in the new product reveals include the Zenbook Pro, the Zenbook S, Vivobook Pro, and the Vivobook S.